LabstaffWeb Macintosh Resources

 in the app store.

-Discontinued Security Updates for Snow Leopard and Lion
+Discontinued Security Updates for Snow Leopard, Lion, Mountain Lion

-Apple has discontinued issuing security updates for OS X 10.6 Snow Leopard and OS X 10.7 Lion.
-Anyone still using either operating system remains exposed to known digital threats, and should consider updating.
-OS X 10.10 Yosemite is free from the Macintosh App Store
+Apple has discontinued issuing security updates for OS X 10.6 Snow Leopard, OS X 10.7 Lion, and OS X 10.8 Mountain Lion.
+Anyone still using any of these operating systems (or older) remains exposed to known digital threats, and should consider updating.
+OS X 10.11 El Capitan is free from the Macintosh App Store

 , but requires a Mac with 2GB RAM (4GB RAM or more is highly preferred), a 64-bit Intel CPU, and a 64-bit EFI.
 To check if your EFI is